 - Endocarp: It is the inmost part surrounding the seed.

-Fruits can be of two kinds (true and false), depending upon the origin of the pericarp.
-In the majority of fruits, pericarp or the edible portion of fruit flourish from the ovary, and called as true fruits or eucarp.
+- True fruits or Eucarp: In most fruits, the pericarp or edible portion of the fruit flourish from the ovary.
 For instance, mango is a true fruit that develops from the mature ovary.

 Pericarp comes in various colours and exudes a delectable odour that significantly helps in seed dispersal.
 Fruits can be dry and fleshy, so the medium of seed dispersal differs accordingly.